The Count of Monte Cristo (1934 film): Plot

 In 1815, a French merchant ship stops at the island of Elba.
 A letter from the exiled Napoleon is given to the ship's captain to deliver to a man in Marseille.
-Before he dies of a sickness, the captain entrusts the task to his first officer, Edmond Dantès (Donat).
-However, the city magistrate, Raymond de Villefort, Jr. (Calhern), is tipped off by an informer, the second officer, Danglars (Raymond Walburn), and has both men arrested after the exchange.
+Before dying of a sickness, the captain entrusts the task to his first officer, Edmond Dantès.
+However, the city magistrate, Raymond de Villefort, Jr., is tipped off by an informer, the second officer, Danglars, and has Dantès arrested after the exchange.

-Dantès' friend Fernand Mondego (Sidney Blackmer) accompanies him to the jail, but he, Danglars, and de Villefort all stand to gain from keeping Dantès imprisoned: Mondego is in love with Dantès' fiancée, Mercedes (Landi); Danglars wants to be promoted captain in Dantès' place; and the man who accepted the letter turns out to be de Villefort's father (Lawrence Grant).
-De Villefort consigns Dantès without trial to a notorious prison, the Château d'If, on the false testimony of Danglars.
+Dantès' friend Fernand Mondego accompanies him to the jail, but he, Danglars, and de Villefort all stand to gain from keeping Dantès imprisoned: Mondego is in love with Dantès' fiancée, Mercedes; Danglars wants to be promoted captain in Dantès' place; and the man who accepted the letter turns out to be de Villefort's father.
+De Villefort consigns Dantès without trial to a prison, the Château d'If, on the false testimony of Danglars.

 When Napoleon returns to France, giving Dantès' friends hope for his release, de Villefort signs a false statement that he was killed trying to escape, which Mondego shows to Mercedes.
 Deceived, she gives in to her mother's deathbed wish and marries Mondego.

 Eight years of solitary confinement follow for Dantès.
-Then one day, the aged Abbé Faria (O. P. Heggie), a fellow prisoner, breaks into his cell through a tunnel he has been digging.
+Then one day, the aged Abbé Faria, a fellow prisoner, breaks into his cell through a tunnel he has been digging.
 The two join forces; Faria calculates it will take five more years to finish.
 In the meantime, he starts educating Dantès.

 As they near their goal, a cave-in fatally injures the old man.
-Before he dies, he bequeaths a vast hidden treasure to his protégé (Faria's enemies had tortured and imprisoned him in an unsuccessful attempt to extract its location).
+Before dying, he bequeaths a hidden treasure to his protégé (Faria's enemies had tortured and imprisoned him in an unsuccessful attempt to extract its location).
 The body is sewn into a shroud, but while the undertaker is away, Dantès substitutes himself for the corpse undetected.
 He is cast into the sea.
 He frees himself and is picked up by a smuggling ship.

 Dantès later follows Faria's directions and finds the treasure on the uninhabited island of Monte Cristo.
 With a fortune at his command, he sets in motion his plans for revenge.
 To begin, he arranges to have Albert (Mercedes and Mondego's son) kidnapped and held for ransom.
 Dantès "rescues" the younger man in order to gain entry into Paris society, using his purchased title of Count of Monte Cristo.